Real Estate Investing: A Good Way to Build Wealth?

-This process only works for those who have the fortitude to withstand the stress of both the rehab process and the knowledge that there is no guarantee the house will sell quickly.
+The house flipping process only works for those who have the fortitude to withstand the stress of both the rehab process and the knowledge there is no guarantee the house will sell quickly.

 However, the benefits of this type of real estate venture can far outweigh the risks, given your mindset.